Professional Philosophy

 Recognize publicly, coach privately

-This creates a culture where people feel valued, not exposed.
-It also reinforces the right habits across the team.
+That combination builds a culture where people feel valued instead of exposed, and it reinforces the right habits across the whole team.

 Operating Principles